 Coordination of feasibilities

-The purpose is to increase the number of clinical studies in Sweden by coordination study requests nationally, regionally and locally via the regional nodes.
-The aim is to improve the ability to provide quick, coordinated and reliable answers to study requests (feasibilities) from companies.
+The purpose was to increase the number of clinical studies in Sweden by coordination study requests nationally, regionally and locally via the regional nodes.
+The aim was to improve the ability to provide quick, coordinated and reliable answers to study requests (feasibilities) from companies.

 A funding body (a company, academia or individual clinical investigator) carries out a study request (“feasibility”) to select a country or area in which to conduct a clinical study.
 The study requires access to clinics with the correct category of study participants, trained personnel, premises, equipment, etc. The process is time-consuming, involves many parties and is currently carried out in a variety of different ways.
 For the funding body, it is a complex process that is very time-consuming in terms of producing basic information ahead of a decision to locate a study in Sweden.
 The difficulty of finding information may result in the funding body choosing another country for the study.
 For clinics, the current process entails investing a lot of time in responding to study requests for studies that are then not located either in Sweden or at the clinic in question.

-In order to obtain the perspectives of all parties, two reference groups are set up.
-One is composed of representatives from researching pharmaceutical companies and CRO, who are the senders of study requests, and the other of representatives from clinics receiving study requests.
+In order to obtain the perspectives of all parties, two reference groups were set up.
+One was composed of representatives from researching pharmaceutical companies and CRO, who are the senders of study requests, and the other of representatives from clinics receiving study requests.

-The project members will be interviewing the representatives of clinics in the various regions and those of pharmaceutical companies and CRO.
-They will also collect views and suggestions for improvements of existing processes for study requests.
-The result will be summarised in an introductorystudy report, which together with a process proposal will form the basis for a decision on a national test of a coordinated process.
-An evaluation will be made before the process moves into an implementation phase.
+The project members interviewed the representatives of clinics in the various regions and those of pharmaceutical companies and CRO.
+They also collected views and suggestions for improvements of existing processes for study requests.
+The result was summarised in an introductorystudy report, which together with a process proposal formed the basis for a decision on a national test of a coordinated process.
+An evaluation was made before the process moved into an implementation phase.

-The following items shall be completed within the framework for the development initiative:
+The following items should be completed within the framework for the development initiative: